 This chapter will focus primarily on ventilator-associated pneumonia (VAP), since mechanically ventilated patients are at greater risk and better studied than other populations.
 However, many of the treatment principles for VAP can inform the approach to other kinds of HAP.

 VAP rates have dropped dramatically over the past 20 years.
 Older literature suggested incidence rates of 10% to 15% of ventilated patients, but more recent series report VAP in 5% or fewer of ventilated patients.
 The risk of VAP is primarily related to the duration of mechanical ventilation.
 Consequently, the risk of VAP tends to be higher in burn and trauma units, and lower in medical and cardiac units.
-On meta-analysis, an episode of VAP appears to extend intensive care length of stay by about ...
+On meta-analysis, an episode of VAP appears to extend intensive care length of stay ...